Author

 About the Author

-Cornelius N. Grove, America’s leading ethnologist of education*, completed an M.A.T. degree at Johns Hopkins University in 1964, then served for four years as a high school teacher in White Plains, NY.
+Cornelius completed an M.A.T. degree at Johns Hopkins University in 1964, then served for four years as a high school teacher in White Plains, NY.
 From there he moved into educational publishing at two houses in New York City.
-During 1971-73, he and his English wife sojourned for a year in rural Portugal and traveled in Europe and across Africa.
+During 1971-73, he and his English wife devoted two years to sojourning in rural Portugal and traveling in Europe and across Africa.
 He returned to graduate school at Columbia University.

-After delivering a conference paper on instructional styles across cultures in 2006, Cornelius decided upon a mission for himself:
+During 2006, Cornelius delivered a paper on instructional styles across cultures at a conference held in Singapore.
+Soon thereafter, he set a mission for himself:

 To reveal the historical and cultural reasons for American students’ poor academic performance in comparison with their peers in other nations.